 Then I’ll be able to find a good writer.

 Running a formal skills gap analysis isn’t as trendy as searching for ‘top talent’, but it’s more effective.
 Conducting a skills gap analysis helps you identify the skills your team needs to meet your business goals.
-We have a detailed tutorial on how to run one, here.
-Once you identify the skills you need to scale, you can winnow them down into specific jobs.
+Once you identify the skills you need to scale, you can winnow them down into specific jobs and start thinking about where to find employees who’ll meet your criteria and needs.

 Write skills-based job descriptions

 Traditional job descriptions focus on proxies for skills, not on skills themselves.
 Proxies for skills include college degrees, years of experience and specific knowledge of software packages.
 But, these proxies aren’t necessarily indicative of underlying skills – for example, coding ability has no correlation with fancy or advanced college degrees.
-Only ask for what you need, not for proxies.
+The best way to hire new employees who can actually do the job is to ask for what you need, not for proxies.

 Structure your interview process

 Structured interviews are designed to assess job-relevant skills.
 They are more effective than their unstructured, intuitive counterparts.
 To structure an interview effectively, hiring managers and recruiters draft a list of job-related skills and craft specific questions to measure each of those skills.
-For more instruction on how to design a structured interview process, here’s our tutorial and ebook.
+For more instruction on how to recruit employees by following a structured interview process, here’s our tutorial and ebook.

 Simulate real work tasks with assignments

-Assignments are the most effective way to assess job-related skills.
+Assignments are the most effective way of finding good employees.
 As anyone who has screened applicants knows, many people are able to talk about their skills and experience (at length).
-But, you never really know if they can perform until you ask them to simulate the job you’d like to hire them for.
+The problem begins when you don’t really know how to find the right employee for the job, i.e. you can’t always tell whether candidates can perform until you ask them to simulate the job you’d like to hire them for.
 I was reminded of this fact when hiring an editor for my team last year: a lot of people can talk up their editing abilities.
 But, an editing assignment let the most skilled applicant shine through.
 When we welcomed her to the team, we hired someone with real skills, not vague promises.